 - Are there other speakers before or after you?

 The best speakers keep their listeners in mind always.
-They tailor what they say… and how much of it they say…to meet the audience’s needs instead of their own.
+They tailor what they say… and how much they say … to meet the audience’s needs instead of their own.

 Maybe you’ve overserved an audience?
-Or maybe you’ve sat there wishing some speaker would stop, for cryin’ out loud.
+Or maybe you’ve sat there wishing some speaker would stop, for heaven’s sake.

-Post a comment below to share your experience.
+Post a comment below and share your experience.
 (Or your favorite Thanksgiving recipe … )